 - If the repairs are not completed within a reasonable period of time, send a written reminder to the landlord.

 4. When Can Tenants Refuse To Pay Rent?

 According to a Colorado statute that became effective on September 1, 2008, and is applicable to all residential leases entered into or renewed after that date, a landlord who rents out a property guarantees that it is suitable for use as intended by the parties and for human habitation.
 If and only if the following three criteria are satisfied, a tenant may refuse to pay rent to a landlord:

 - The renter believes the rental property is unsuitable for the purposes that the landlord and tenant reasonably planned, and

 - The state of the rental unit poses a serious risk to the tenant’s life, health, or safety, and

 - Despite being notified in writing of the issue, the landlord has not taken action to address it.

 5. What Tenants Can Expect From A Landlord?

-The following requirements must be fulfilled by a livable rental unit:
+Under Colorado landlord-tenant law, the following requirements must be fulfilled by a livable rental unit:

 - Roof waterproofing